-Christy Haubegger discusses the impact her kindergarten teacher had on her life Https://www.youtube.com/watch?V=bcggwtk4zz0 (0:44)
+Christy Haubegger discusses the impact her kindergarten teacher had on her life (0:44)

 This video he presents the real case of Christy Haubegger.
 She talks about how a kindergarten teacher believes in her and her possibilities, and how it changes her motivation and confidence about herself in school life.
 This video pretends to show you how important it's to develop motivation and confidence in your class.
 You can change the life of one of your students!